 \subsection{The proportion of LFS and excitations at deep supercooling}

-Fig.~\ref{figAngell}(a) shows a so-called Angell plot of relaxation time $\tau_{\alpha}$ with respect to inverse temperature $1/T$ for the Kob-Andersen binary (KA) mixture and reduced pressure $Z$ for the experimental hard-sphere colloidal system.
+Figure~\ref{figAngell}(a) shows a so-called Angell plot of relaxation time $\tau_{\alpha}$ with respect to inverse temperature $1/T$ for the Kob-Andersen binary (KA) mixture and reduced pressure $Z$ for the experimental hard-sphere colloidal system.
 Here we fit $\tau_{\alpha}$ with the Vogel–Fulcher–Tamman (VFT) equation,

 for simulations and experiments, respectively.
 Here $D$ is a system-dependent constant.
-We focus on the region at deeper supercooling than the mode-coupling cross-over as indicated by the blue shading.
-The mode-coupling crossover was taken from~\citet{ortlieb2023} to be $T_\mathrm{mct}=0.55\pm0.09$ and $0.7\pm0.1$ for the KA 2:1 and 3:1 systems respectively.
-For the experiments, we took a volume fraction $\phi_\mathrm{mct}=0.58$~\cite{vanmegen1998} which corresponds to a reduced pressure $Z_\mathrm{mct}=23.23$.
+We focus on the regime at deeper supercooling than the mode-coupling crossover as indicated by the blue shading.
+The mode-coupling crossover is taken from~\citet{ortlieb2023} to be $T_\mathrm{mct}=0.55\pm0.09$ and $0.7\pm0.1$ for the KA 2:1 and 3:1 systems respectively.
+For the experiments, we take a volume fraction $\phi_\mathrm{mct}=0.58$~\cite{vanmegen1998} which corresponds to a reduced pressure $Z_\mathrm{mct}=23.23$.

 We now turn to the evolution of the population of LFS, defined as the number of long-lived LFS $N_\textrm{lfs}$ divided by the number of particles $N$.
 In Fig.~\ref{figAngell}(b) we see that the population of LFS grows with supercooling in all systems.
 At the lowest temperature, one particle in three belongs to a long-lived LFS.

 We define the concentration of excitations $c_a$ as the fraction of particles identified as excitations during the whole trajectory.
 Dynamic facilitation theory predicts it to decrease exponentially with the inverse temperature~\cite{keys2011} which was verified at deeper supercooling in Ref.~\cite{ortlieb2023}.
 We show in Fig.~\ref{figAngell}(c) that the data obtained on the IS trajectories is consistent with such scaling.